-Foxwoods Resort Casino, Mashantucket, Conn.
+Foxwoods Resort Casino, Mashantucket, CT

-Take a break from gaming, shopping or dining at North America’s largest resort casino at the pool at the Four Diamond Rated Fox Tower.
+Take a break from gaming, shopping or dining at North America’s largest resort casino at the pool in the Four Diamond Rated Fox Tower.
 Here you’ll find 5,500 square feet of summertime goodness, complete with lounge chairs, poolside eats and drinks and eight private cabanas stocked with flat-screen TVs available for rental.
 Or feel like a true goddess and rent a daybed with attached canopy.

 If you’re in the mood for a high-energy party, head over for LiquidSundays.
 Complete with a DJ, themed events and celebrity guests, the 21-plus soiree is the flashiest pool party you’ll see this side of Vegas.

 Come for the retro-chic vibe – each room comes complete with a typewriter, vinyl albums and working record player – stay for the outdoor saltwater pool, set in a sunny center courtyard.
-It’s in a funky setting, surrounded by pops of warm colors and plenty of outdoor seating and cafe tables.
+It’s in a funky setting, surrounded by pops of warm colors with plenty of outdoor seating and cafe tables.